Love Spirals Downwards

-Love Spirals Downwards is an American, California-based band that incorporates themes from ethereal wave, dream pop, drum and bass and electronica.
+Love Spirals Downwards is an American, California-based band that incorporated themes from ethereal wave, dream pop, drum and bass and electronica.

 History

-Love Spirals Downwards was begun in the late 1980s by multi-instrumentalist Ryan Lum.
+Love Spirals Downwards was begun in 1989 by multi-instrumentalist Ryan Lum.
 Lum initially worked with several different vocalists including Kristen Perry, who co-wrote a demo version of the song "Kykeon."
-Hearing these early cassette recordings while studying abroad in London, Kristen's sister and Lum's then-girlfriend Suzanne decided she wanted to try out for the band when she returned to America.
+Hearing these early cassette recordings while studying abroad in London, Kristen's sister and Lum's then-girlfriend Suzanne Perry decided she wanted to try out for the band when she returned to America.
 At that time Lum was pursuing a philosophy degree, while Perry was in a masters program for psychology.
 In January 1991 as Lum recounted, Perry “just started singing one night” while he was “jamming something that became the song “Forgo” and it sounded cool, so we carried it out and found out that we worked together nicely.”